hadley/adv-r/Computing-on-the-language.md

       substitute(subset(mtcars, col == val), list(col = col, val = val))
       bquote(subset(mtcars, .(col) == .(val)))

-But in this case, there's a much better solution: use subsetting, not the subset function.
+Typically, it's better to avoid the function that does non-standard evaluation, and use the underlying verbose code.
+In this case, use subsetting, not the subset function:

 ```R
 mtcars[mtcars[[colname]] == val, ]